-The Hermit, my first serious short story, in which Alex, a disaffected university student, goes for a walk and unexpectedly arrives at a crossroads in his life.
-(Download it for free when you sign up to my mailing list.)
+The Hermit (June 2011): my first serious short story, in which a disaffected university student goes for a walk in Stanley Park and unexpectedly arrives at a crossroads in his life.
+This one’s free if you join my mailing list.

 My Mailing List

-For a still deeper engagement with what I’m doing, you can join my inner circle by subscribing to my mailing list.
-You’ll receive (infrequent) mailings with special updates I don’t post to my blog, along with previews, discounts, and even multimedia content—along with anything else I can dream up or that you might ask for.
-As a subscriber you’ll get the earliest information—and the best deals—on my books.
-Sign up now and receive a free copy of my short story The Hermit as your welcome bonus.
+Join my inner circle.
+You’ll receive infrequent mailings with updates I don’t post to my blog, along with previews, discounts, and whatever else I can dream up.
+As a subscriber you’ll get early information and the best deals on my books.
+Sign up and receive a free copy of my short story The Hermit as your welcome bonus.

 My Patreon Page